PolusAI/nyxus/README.md

 The `find_relations` method takes in a path to the label files, along with a child filepattern to identify the files in the child channel and a parent filepattern to match the files in the parent channel.
-The `find_relation` method returns a Pandas DataFrame containing a mapping between parent ROIS and the respective child ROIs.
+The `find_relation` method returns a Pandas DataFrame containing a mapping between parent ROIs and the respective child ROIs.

 The `featurize` method takes in the parent-child mapping along with the features of the ROIs in the child channel.
 If a list of aggregate functions is provided to the constructor, this method will return a pivoted DataFrame where the rows are the ROI labels and the columns are grouped by the features.